UtahDave/openstack-automation/README.md

 This will connect all bridges to a bridge named 'br-proxy'.
 Later you have to manually add your primary nic to this bridge and configure the bridge with the ip address of your primary nic.

-We have not automated the last part because you may loose connectivity to your minion at this phase and it is best you do it manually.
+We have not automated the last part because you may lose connectivity to your minion at this phase and it is best you do it manually.
 Further setting up the briges in your 'interfaces configuration' file varies per distro.

 User would have to bear with us, untill we find formula for the same.